philgladman/aws-resource-collector/README.md

 # aws-resource-collector
-Python script to collect and document all IAM and KMS resources for an AWS Account.
+Python scripts to collect and document all IAM and KMS resources for an AWS Account.

 ### IAM Users